Aclassifier/rust_test_knock_come/README.md

 * **Zero-side-effect bundling:** It triggers the compilation via `cargo bundle --release`.
 Immediately after compilation—regardless of success or failure—the modified configuration is discarded and the pristine, original `Cargo.toml` is fully restored from the backup, ensuring a clean and failure-proof build cycle
 * **The newer** `cargo-packager` should  in the future perhaps be used instead of `cargo-bundle`

+## Acknowledgments

 ## Acknowledgment

-I have used Google AI (Gemini) as a great helper during the development.
+I have used Gemini (Google AI) as a great helper during the development.
 It was like having an expert friend beside me.
 One to ask, trust and doubt - over and over.
 Good for a retired person sitting alone!
 Without it, this code wouldn't have existed!

+Initially I also tested Claude (Anthropic), but hourly usage limits led me away from it.